panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 > Intermediate Gateway Device problem #1: one of the most popular versions from one of the most popular vendors.
 When a data packet arrives with either ECT(0) or ECT(1) (indicating successful ECN capability negotiation) indicated, router crashed.
-Cannot be recovered at TCP layer
+Cannot be recovered at TCP layer (sic)

 This implementation, which would be run on a significant percentage of Internet end nodes, was shipped with ECN disabled, as was true for several of the other implementations listed under "Implementation and Deployment of ECN" at {{SallyFloyd}}.
 Even if subsequent router vendors fixed these implementations, ECN was still disabled on end nodes, and given the tradeoff between the benefits of enabling ECN (somewhat better behavior during congestion) and the risks of enabling ECN (possibly crashing a router somewhere along the path), ECN tended to stay disabled on implementations that supported ECN for decades afterwards.